rhdtownsend/msg/docs/source/user-guide/performance.rst

    F = photgrid.flux(x, order=1)

-The performance boost from replacing cubic interpolation with linear can be significant --- of order :math:`4^N`, where :math:`N` is the number of photospheric parameters.
+The performance boost from replacing cubic interpolation with linear can be significant, :math:`\sim 4^N` where :math:`N` is the number of dimensions spanned by the grid.

 Interface Language
 ==================